zuozhenggh/learning-library/data-management-library/autonomous-database/shared/data-catalog/dcat-adb-integrate/setup-workshop-environment/setup-workshop-environment.md

 * Create the access policy for the dynamic group.
 * Create a Data Catalog instance.
 * Import a Glossary into your Data Catalog instance.
-* Create and Autonomous Database instance.
+* Create an Autonomous Database instance.

 ### Prerequisites